xenontech02/Traffic-Controller-Simulator/README.md

 # Traffic Light Control System

-This project is a traffic light control system(CMP07309) implemented using assembly language.
+This project is a traffic light control system(CMP07309) implemented using assembly language on EMU8086.
 The system controls the traffic lights at an intersection, ensuring smooth and efficient traffic flow.

 ## Project Structure